developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 * There is no set limit on the length of terms and phrases that can be entered into the Personal dictionary.
 * Longer terms and phrases may be injected with an ellipsis (...) when displayed.
 * Spelling suggestions do not appear with all field types.
-* For mass deployment, the Personal dictionary must be populated using Zebra's [StageNow](/stagenow/2-2/about/) tool beforehand.
+* For mass deployment, the Personal dictionary must be populated beforehand using Zebra's [StageNow](/stagenow/2-2/about/) tool (not available in v1.0).

 #####Add a term to the Personal dictionary: